Tasteful tips to Dress Like a Local

 Edit your wardrobe as much as possible.
 Not only will it make you feel lighter while taking public transportation, it’ll better fit into your tiny hotel room.

-High Quality Pieces Pay Off
+High-Quality Pieces Pay Off

-Capsule wardrobes are perfect for Japan where women and men generally wear subdued, neutral colored basics every day.
-It’s rare to see the Japanese in any color other than white, gray or black unless you’re in big city fashion districts.
+Capsule wardrobes are perfect for Japan, where women and men generally wear subdued, neutral-colored basics every day.
+It’s rare to see the Japanese in any color other than white, gray, or black unless you’re in big-city fashion districts.

 A well thought out capsule wardrobe in neutral colors without prints or bright colors is perfect for this generally casual country.

-For women wide leg pants, boxy, t-shirt style shirts or blouses and long pleated skirts are popular staples here.
+For women, wide-leg pants, boxy, t-shirt style shirts or blouses, and long pleated skirts are popular staples here.

 Plan for the Weather